 Yes, it is!

 Despite being less nutrient-dense than darker leafy greens, iceberg lettuce contains more water than others.
-Like other types of lettuce, it’s also packed with significant amounts of calcium, potassium, and vitamins A, K, and C.
+Like other types of lettuce, it’s also packed with various amounts of calcium, potassium, and vitamins A, K, and C.

 1. Iceberg Lettuce